prangonsafayet/prangonsafayet/README.md

 - 👋 Hi, I’m @prangonsafayet
-- 👀 I’m interested in Web Development and Rich media Development
+- 👀 I’m interested in Web App Development and Rich media Development
-- 🌱 Can work with JS, Typescript, ReactJS, MongoDB, NodeJS, MySQL
+- 🌱 Can work with JS, Typescript, ReactJS, NextJS, NodeJS, PHP, PostgreSQL, MongoDB, MySQL
 - 📫 You can reach me at prangonsafayet@gmail.com